huazie/hexo-theme-diversity/README_EN.md

 themes: [landscape,light,phase]

 #ports: [5000,5001,5002]

-path:
-  landscape: /images/landscape.jpg
-  phase: /images/phase.png
-  light: /images/light.jpg
 ```

 - **themes** - Multi-theme List
 - **ports** - A list of multi-theme server ports (not configured, default starting from 4001), used for locally starting HTTP services corresponding to each theme with `hexo server`.
-- **path** - Multi-theme image paths [Theme Name + Image Path].
-Taking the `landscape` theme as an example:
-  - If the image path is not configured, it will default to `/images/landscape.jpg` or `/images/landscape.png`.
-  - If the above defaults are not available, it will fallback to `/images/default.png`.

 ### Other Theme Config